bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 # CommandDotNet

+## 3.6.4

+Fixed appRunner.UserErrorHandler method with a better approach and new signatture.
+Updated [documentation](../Diagnostics/exceptions.md) with the approach.

 ## 3.6.3

-Remove .UserErrorHandler config method until the bug is fixed.
+Remove appRunner.UserErrorHandler config method until the bug is fixed.
 Updated documentation with the approach.

 ## 3.6.2